gamestrafe/thedivision2/source/_pages/backpack-trophies.md

 Found in the Bank Headquarters mission, in the bank vault in a corner.
 See the map for details on that.

+## Hunters Axe

+After completing all the encounters with the [Hunters](/hunters.html) and collecting 8 ivory keys, you get it from the crate near the barber station in the base of operations.

 ## Lincoln Bust

 Found inside the Lincoln Memorial Mission.
 In the small museum, the first room where you find enemies after entering the building, on the back left corner from the entrance (southeast) is a giftshop/cafe corner.
 There are two low dressers/shelves towards one wall, close to the soda vending machine, and when you stand in between those, you can find it.